backdrop-contrib/summer_fun/README.md

 Summer Fun is a sand-coloured "pretty" theme for something nice out of the box.

+This theme is updated for Backdrop CMS 1.4+!
+It contains the page-width admin UI setting.

 - it uses Pure CSS by Yahoo! for more mobile friendly page elements and custom CSS form elements for easier mobile usage.

 - novices can edit just the css/your-custom.css file to alter the appearence of your website.